jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (a) their name:
     (b) their physical address:
     (c) an electronic address that the person has given to an enforcement authority (or, otherwise, the person’s last known electronic address):
+    (ca) a mobile phone number that the person has given to an enforcement authority (or, otherwise, the person’s last known mobile phone number):
     (d) if the person is an individual, their date of birth and driver licence number:
     (e) any other information about the person that is on the register
   - **personalised plate** means a registration plate with a single letter or number or combination of letters, numbers, or letters and numbers allocated under section 259